Social Media Best Practices for Higher Education

 Use platform analytics to review performance monthly or quarterly.
 What's gaining traction?
 What's falling flat?
 Why?

-Talk to students, faculty, or alumni about what kind of content they find valuable or interesting.
-Don’t guess.
+Talk to students, faculty, or alumni about what kind of content they find valuable.
+Don't guess.
 Ask.